jakobzhao/geog458/readme.md

 -   (*) [Building the People’s Internet: GRETA BYRUM, 2019](https://urbanomnibus.net/2019/10/building-the-peoples-internet/)

-### Week 2: Prorgamming fundamentals
+### Week 2: Programing fundamentals

 This week we’ll focus on providing you all with the fundamental skill set for web programming.
 We will begin with an overview of the system architecture required for a digital geographies project,  then guide you through some of the essential front-end fundamentals.
 Including, internet basics, html, javascript, and css.
 This week requires a lot of self-learning,  and includes fairly lengthy readings and practical exercises.
 Please be prepared.

 -   **Lecture Notes:** [System architecture](weeks/week02/architecture), [intro-to-html, css](weeks/week02/html-css) and [javascript](weeks/week02/javascript), and [Jquery](weeks/week02/jquery).
 -   **Readings:** [W3School Tutorials on Html, javascript, css and jquery](weeks/week02/readings.md).